iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/01-concepts/01-glossary.md

 Two distinctions cause most of the confusion here, so they are worth stating up front:

 - **Catalogue-only versus executed.** The catalogue can record more than Agent Runtime does.
 Where a term is recorded but not acted on, it says so.
-The full list is [coverage status](/catalogue/coverage-status).
+See [autonomy modes](/concepts/executing-a-request/autonomy-modes).
 - **Audit versus observability.** Both watch a run.
 [Audit](/concepts/authoring-a-product/audit) is the evidence path — append-only, queried by `correlation_id`, kept.
 [Observability](/concepts/authoring-a-product/observability) is the ops path — OpenTelemetry into Grafana, for debugging.

 ## Boxes and services